SWIMWEAR

 -

-Full-face goggles as they tend to leak the most.
+Full-face goggles as they tend to leak the most out of all the goggle styles/models.

 🏊♀️ Our Recommendation